springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 *Clean the builddir and re-run*
-*Any changes you make should make you reset the configure and re-run fresh* **If I'm being redundant its because I want to save you un-needed time/trouble.**
+*Any changes you make should make you reset the configure and re-run fresh* **If I'm being pedantic or redundant its because I want to save you un-needed time/trouble.**
 *Make any adjustments needed, cd .. , remove BUILDQT5 dir, recreate BUILDQT5 *
 *re-run configure statement again, corrected as needed, eg,:*
     **QUICK CLEAN cmds**